 The main food for the gut probiotics is fiber.
 Milk contains oligosaccharides, fibers that are evolutionarily designed to be food for probiotics dominant in the infant’s gut.
 Adults usually have these bacteria at a relatively lower level.
 Drinking milk may promote them to grow and send more pacifying signals to your immune system surrounding the guts.

 Depending on where the infection is, milk may delay your recovery.

 Milk may worsen your gut infection in an obvious way or contribute to your airway infection in a very mild way.
 If you have a severe infection or have been fighting your cold for a while, not drinking milk and not eating food with lots of fiber will help you.
 Luckily, if you have an infection you usually don’t have much appetite.
 That means your digestion capability will be reduced as well, so look for foods that are easy to digest.

 Finally, here are foods to eat when you have an infection:

 5. Food with less fiber, such as peanut butter and jelly white bread sandwiches.

 The result of eating food with less fiber will be starving (curing) your cold/flu/other infection through starving your probiotics, the brakes of your immune system.

-These blogs reflect personal opinions of the authors and should not be used to as medical advices.
+These blogs reflect the personal opinions of the authors and should not be used as medical advice.
 We recommend you discuss the suggestions in the blogs with your doctor before practicing them.